rcpch/digital-growth-charts-server/README.md

 It is planned that the API will in future be able to receive longitudinal growth data of individual children as an array, with a view to making some interpretations on their growth pattern and trajectory.

-It separately aimed that this project standardise the data format for all growth references.
+It separately aimed that this project in future standardise the data format for all growth references.

+An additional future objective is to create a respository of all available growth references.